 The active involvement of all faculty members is essential to the effective implementation of the Academic Honor Policy.
-For this reason, all instructors should familiarize themselves with this policy.
+For this reason, all instructors should familiarize themselves with this policy, reinforce the importance of academic integrity in their courses at regular intervals, and clarify their expectation in writing.
 The current policy and all associated forms may be found online at: https://fda.fsu.edu/Academics/Academic-Honor-Policy.
 Questions should be directed to the Office of Faculty Development and Advancement (850-644-6876).